refinery/refinerycms/doc/guides/1 - Getting Started/3 - Generate an Extension to Use Your MVCs.md

 end
 </ruby>

-Now when you look at <http://localhost:3000/events> you’ll notice they’re now being sorted by the event date.
+Now when you look at <http://localhost:3000/events> you'll notice they're now being sorted by the event date.

 ![](/system/images/W1siZiIsIjIwMTAvMTIvMDIvMTRfMjRfNTFfMzE0X2V2ZW50c19lbmdpbmVfZml4ZWRfc21hbGwucG5nIl1d/14_24_51_314_events_extension_fixed_small.png)

-What’s Next?
+What's Next?
 ------------

-Now that you’ve made your first Refinery application with a custom events extension, you should feel free to update it and experiment on your own.
-But you don’t have to do everything without help.
+Now that you've made your first Refinery application with a custom events extension, you should feel free to update it and experiment on your own.
+But you don't have to do everything without help.

 If you need assistance getting up and running with Refinery, follow the [How to get help with Refinery Guide](/guides/how-to-get-help/).